-The nature of venous disease stretches from minor cosmetic problems to major debilitating pain and discomfort to chronic wounds that don’t heal for many months, sometimes years, due to a failure of the veins to drain blood from the feet and legs back to the heart.
+Venous disease can cause minor cosmetic problems, major debilitating pain and discomfort, and chronic wounds that don’t heal for many months, sometimes years.
+This is due to a failure of the veins to drain blood from the feet and legs back to the heart.
 Depending on the symptoms’ severity and the cause of the symptoms, different treatments are warranted.

 Today, we use ultrasound guidance to place a small tube inside the vein and hook it up to a source of energy, which can be either radiofrequency or laser.
 It burns the vein from the inside, closing it down to prevent the blood flowing in the wrong direction and decreasing pressure on the varicose veins of the lower leg.

-The newest evolution in treatment is called VenaSeal.
-A catheter is placed inside the vein under ultrasound guidance.
+The newest evolution in treatment is called VenaSeal, where a catheter is placed inside the vein under ultrasound guidance.
 However, instead of hooking the catheter to a source of energy, a special glue is injected through the catheter that closes down the vein.
 The advantage of this approach is a lack of heat irritation that can affect the tissue around the vein.

 PREVENTING VEIN PROBLEMS

 Find a Vascular Specialist near you.